Active Substance: somatropin

-- who have trouble with their growth because they do not have enough growth hormone (GH);
+- do not grow normally because they do not have enough growth hormone;

-- when they are short because they have chronic renal insufficiency (malfunctioning kidneys) or a genetic disorder called Turner syndrome;
+- are short because they have long-term kidney disease or a genetic disorder called Turner syndrome;

-- when they are short, because they were born small for their gestational age, and have not caught up by the age of four years or later;
+- are short and were born small for their gestational age, and have not caught up by the age of 4 years or later;

-- when they have a genetic condition called Prader-Willi syndrome.
-Omnitrope is given to improve their growth and their body composition (relationship of fat and muscle mass).
-The diagnosis must be confirmed by appropriate genetic testing.
+- have a genetic condition called Prader-Willi syndrome.
+Omnitrope is given to improve their growth and body composition (by reducing fat and improving muscle mass).
+The diagnosis must be confirmed by genetic testing.